‘How To Swerve A Pool Ball’ will help you add to your pool toolbox and become a crowd pleaser along the way!

 Please don’t try the 180° shot until you reach a semi-advanced level of ability, as it’s likely you’ll damage the table.
 Unfortunately I cannot take responsibility for hundreds of ripped pool table cloths Worldwide.

-Let us know how you get on, your successes and your failures.
-I hope that helps you to Raise Your Game! 🎱
+Let me know how you get on, both your successes and your failures.